tfabris/BC-250/README.md

 ### Remotely switch to desktop/gaming mode

-If you are logged into to the remote SSH shell, and you want to switch the machine from gaming mode (Steam Big Picture mode) and go to desktop mode issue this command:
+If you are logged into to the remote SSH shell, and you want to switch the machine from gaming mode to desktop mode, issue either of these commands:

     steamos-session-select plasma

+    # or...

+    steamosctl switch-to-desktop-mode

-And the reverse, going into gaming mode from desktop mode:
+And the reverse, switching to gaming mode:

     steamos-session-select gamescope

+    # or...

+    steamosctl switch-to-game-mode

 ### Install BC-250 Control Center on Bazzite